GSA/fedramp-gov/pages/tips-cues.md

 3. The CSO achieves “FedRAMP Ready” designation from the FedRAMP PMO.
  </p>
 <p>
-4. The Agency, CSP, and FedRAMP PMO complete a formal kick-off meeting with agreement on:a)A project plan from the CSP that outlines project milestones and schedule associated with the delivery of the authorization deliverables to the Agency and anticipated ATO date; b) An authorization boundary diagram of all services/capabilities that are included within the security authorization package.c) Resources available to support the FedRAMP authorization from the CSP and Agency.
+4. The Agency, CSP, and FedRAMP PMO complete a formal kick-off meeting with agreement on: a) A project plan from the CSP that outlines project milestones and schedule associated with the delivery of the authorization deliverables to the Agency and anticipated ATO date; b) An authorization boundary diagram of all services/capabilities that are included within the security authorization package; c) Resources available to support the FedRAMP authorization from the CSP and Agency.
 Personnel identified as critical to the authorization must to be present at the kick-off meeting.
 <em>(April 4, 2018)</em>
 </p>
 </div>